genestack/apparatuis/readme.md

 }
 ```

-Do not use `targetRef` or `targetProps` because `targetProps` is always a part of whole props of component
+Do not use `targetRef` or `targetProps` because props for `target` element are made by spreading
+component's own props on it (with an exception for `className` and `style` properties which
-and `targetRef` is not semantic enough.
+always go to the `root` element, see below).
+Also `targetRef` is not semantic enough.

 See also Material UI Approach sections:
  - [Nested Components](https://material-ui.com/guides/api/#nested-components)